Examples

 Creating a relationship that violates an existing constraint will fail

-Trying to create a KNOWS relationship without a since property, given a relationship key constraint on :KNOWS(since, how), will fail.
+Create a KNOWS relationship without a since property, given a relationship key constraint on :KNOWS(since, how):

 Query